 25 Maryland Culinary Experiences

 Maryland is a foodie’s paradise, with a variety of local specialties.
 From our farms and dairies to the Chesapeake and the sea, there’s a bounty of fresh ingredients to be found.
-Maryland may be most famous for its crabs, but don't miss our craft breweries, world-class restaurants, eclectic food trucks, unique food festivals and family-owned farms.
+Maryland may be most famous for its crabs and oysters, but don't miss our craft breweries, world-class restaurants, eclectic food trucks, unique food festivals and family-owned farms.
 Come to these food events, restaurants and food trucks for a fantastic foodie adventure in Maryland.

 1 Table 21 at Volt, Frederick

 Celebrity chef and James Beard Award Finalist Bryan Voltaggio’s Volt restaurant in Frederick is a fine dining experience beyond any other.
-You need to reserve this exclusive table eight months in advance, but planning ahead pays off.
+You need to reserve this exclusive table months in advance, but planning ahead pays off.
 Indulge in a 21-course tasting menu and sit inside the kitchen to watch world-class chefs prepare your seasonal, specially-curated meal.

 2 Beer, Bourbon, & BBQ Festival, Timonium

 March 29 - 30, 2019

 Get your fill of the three “B’s” at this event where you can enjoy all-you-can-sample beer and bourbon, plus barbecue on sale from a variety of food vendors.
 Seminars, games and live music are also on tap at this event held at the Maryland State Fairgrounds Cow Palace.
 Choose from a one- or two-day ticket, with designated driver tickets available at a discount.

 Savor hearty German cooking at this inn which has been featured on Food Network’s “The Best Of” show.
 Enjoy brats in the beer garden or freshly baked pretzels with bier cheese in the dining room.
 If you’re lucky, the restaurant’s German accordion player will serenade you.